schaeferrod/Integrated-Circuit-Tester/README.md

 # Integrated-Circuit-Tester
-In this project I'll be doing and IC tester with Arduino for 8 different ICs:
+In this project I'll be doing an IC tester with Arduino for 8 different ICs:
 7408 - AND;
 7432 - OR;
 7400 - NAND;